nimaeskandary/serverless-ts-npm-workspaces/docs/Package_Configration.md

     "build": "tsc --build src/"
   },
   "dependencies": {
-      "@serverless-ts-npm-workspaces/logger": "@serverless-ts-npm-workspaces/logger" // for internal dependencies list in this format
+      "@serverless-ts-npm-workspaces/logger": ">=1.0.0"
-      ...other dependencies
+      ...other dependencies and internal packages
   },
   "devDependencies": {
       // Leave empty unless necessary, dev depenedencies can simply live in the root package.json and not repeated by each workspace.
 Only prodocution dependencies are required for consumers of published packages